Police Vulnerable Sector Check Policy

 No: Proceed to question 3

-Question 3: Do you have a police check that is newer than September 1 2019?
+Question 3: Do you have a police vulnerable sector check that is newer than May 1, 2019?

 Yes: Make sure OMHA Rep/Risk Management has a copy and complete the Criminal Offence declaration form.
 Criminal_Offence_Declaration_Form_2020 and submit (see details below)

 No: You need a new PVSC.
 See below.

 To Submit PVSC and Declaration Forms: